nodemir/Hackintosh-Dell-Vostro-5590-EFI/README.md

 WARNING: This is an Opencore EFI folder so it wont work with Clover!
 Booting on those laptops using Clover is quite impossible for now.

 macOS Version: Catalina 10.15.4
+It wont work on any older macOS versions because 10.15.4 is the first to support intel's 10th generation processors.

 Tested configuration:
 Dell Vostro 5590